 Since the hair on your shih tzu grows continually, regular grooming is required.
 As the pet owner, you must brush and comb your dog on a daily basis to avoid mats and snarls.
-When the hair starts getting too long, a hair cut will be necessary.
-With practice you can feel comfortable using electric clippers to cut your shih tzu's hair.
+When the hair starts getting too long, shaving your shih tzu will be necessary.
+With practice, you can feel comfortable using electric clippers to cut your shih tzu's hair.
 Your dog should be restrained through the grooming process for its protection and yours.

 Begin grooming by washing your dog and rinsing well.
-Towel dry and blow dry your pet.
-If you can get a comb through your dog's hair after the bath and drying, you are ready for the hair cut.
+Towel dry and blow-dry your pet.
+If you can get a comb through your dog's hair after the bath and drying, you are ready to start shaving your shih tzu.

 Shave the private areas of your dog with a #10 blade.
 This includes shaving a small area around the rectum for good hygiene.

 Step 3: Shave the paws and nose

 Change the blade to a #30 blade.
 Lift each paw and shave the excess fur under your dog's pads carefully.
 Use your electric clippers under the eyes to the top of the nose with the same blade.
 Be careful not to get close to the eyes.